SAP/luigi/docs/faq.md

 ### One of the potential issues with a micro frontend architecture is styling.
 You suggest to use the CSS elements of Fundamentals to solve that issue.
 Is that correct?

 It is crucial that all micro frontends in a solution follow the same design guidelines.
 Luigi's default UI styling is based on [Fundamentals](https://sap.github.io/fundamental-styles/) but it can be customised.
 If you don’t want to use Fundamentals, but Bootstrap, Material, or something else instead, you need to re-style the Luigi view components according to your design guidelines or replace them with your own components completely.

-### I don't want to use the default Fiori Fundamentals style.
-How can I style Luigi differently?

-There are a few options to do that at the moment:
-- Use the Fundamental Styles theming capabilities which already allow you to achieve a lot by customizing the CSS variables.
-Find more info [here](https://github.com/SAP/theming-base-content).
-- Manually overwrite the styles where needed.
-The documentation page you are on right now can be used as an example, as it was developed with Luigi!
-- Turn off Luigi view components completely via the [hideNavigation](general-settings.md) parameter in the `settings:` section of your Luigi configuration.
-Then you can implement your own view components for header and navigation and use the [Luigi Core API](luigi-core-api.md) to set them up with Luigi.

 ### Luigi claims to be ‘technology agnostic’.
 Are you referring to the UI framework that can be used, or to some other technology?